dacharyc/dcwebsite/content/posts/2019-07-12-choosing-the-best-writing-tool.md

 ## Text editors

 When the technical writing gets more technical, I turn to simple text editors.
 Recently, I worked on some API documentation using GitHub-flavored Markdown, which I committed to a private repo on GitHub, so I used [Atom][6] for this project.
 It's simple, displays Markdown and code nicely and makes it easy to spot potential problems.
-Atom does a good job of &#8216;helping' with auto-complete and spotting properly-formed (and improperly-formed) syntax.
+Atom does a good job of 'helping' with auto-complete and spotting properly-formed (and improperly-formed) syntax.

 When I'm working on simple code, JSON, XML, Markdown, CSS or HTML, I use Atom.
 It's my preferred tool when doing the more technical type of technical writing.
 (Until I get to more substantial code manipulation, and then I use an IDE, but that's more developer-y and is probably an outlier for a pure writer or tech writer.)

-I have friends who prefer [VS Code][7], and my husband is a staunch [Vim][8] user&#8230; there are a lot of opinions about text editors, especially among developers.
+I have friends who prefer [VS Code][7], and my husband is a staunch [Vim][8] user... there are a lot of opinions about text editors, especially among developers.
 I'll leave you all to your holy wars.

 I also have a few other text editing apps I use on occasion; [iA Writer][9] and [MacDown][10].
 Because you can never have too many text editors; one for every occasion!